Estimated reading time: 5 minutes

 Responding to problem insects in fruit trees

-If an insect is damaging your fruit, you need to get to know your enemy!
+If insects in fruit trees are damaging your fruit, you need to get to know your enemy!
 Learn as much about the insect as possible, especially its life cycle.
 Look for a weak point where you can interfere in such a way as to stop the damage from occurring.

 We take this approach because it would be a huge challenge to try to learn about every insect in the garden.
 They have very complex interactions.
 Some are pests, some are predators, and some are both!